-- (a) On request, if Bluedot does not meet the Response Time Service Levels and Rectification Time Service Levels, Bluedot must pay to the client the applicable Service Level Credits (in the form of a refund of a proportion of the fees charged to the its clients for the specific software or service, if any, in the applicable billing cycle in which those service levels are measured).
+- (a) On request, if Bluedot does not meet the Response Time Service Levels and Rectification Time Service Levels, Bluedot must pay to the Client the applicable Service Level Credits (in the form of a refund of a proportion of the Fees charged to the Clients for the specific Software or Service that is subject of a Support Request, if any, in the applicable billing cycle in which those Service Levels are measured).
 The applicable proportion of the Fees that will be refunded will depend on the Severity Level and the Response Time and Rectification Time, as set out in the tables below.

 - (b) For Severity Level 1 incidents, the following proportions will apply:

 - (c) For Severity Level 2 incidents, the following proportions will apply:

 - (d) For Severity Level 3 incidents, the following proportions will apply: